-At the turn of the 20 century this was not a settlement but a large farm and an extensive area of tin mining at Wheal Eliza Consols Happy for you to add more detail here
+At the turn of the 20 century this was not a settlement but a large farm and an extensive area of tin mining at Wheal Eliza Consols

 4.4.11 Character of the present edge of the settlement

 Overall the settlement does not have a solid hard edge but meanders where properties have been built within the historic field pattern.
 Properties on eh southern boundary are larger two storey properties with more modern single story houses to the north.